Arabella-Moss/Ecolab/README.md

 # Ecolab

-Ecolab is a platform designed to empower high school students (aged 13 - 18) to explore innovative design solutions at the intersection of nature, design, and technology.
-Through engaging with a series of prompts, users are encouraged to dream up new dynamic design possibilities to combat the climate crisis.
+Ecolab is a platform designed to empower high school students (aged 13 - 18) to explore innovative design solutions to the climate crisis at the intersection of nature, design, and technology.
+Through engaging with a series of prompts, users are encouraged to dream up new dynamic design possibilities where products and structures can grow, heal, and adapt.

 ## Features